formbricks/wordpress/README.md

 <br/>

-This is the official Wordpress plugin for [Formbricks](https://github.com/formbricks/formbricks).
-Now embed Formbricks right into your Wordpress websites.
+This is the official WordPress plugin for [Formbricks](https://github.com/formbricks/formbricks).
+Now embed Formbricks right into your WordPress websites.

-> Note: The plugin is not yet available on the Wordpress plugin store.
+> Note: The plugin is not yet available on the WordPress plugin store.
 Please follow the steps below to install it.

 ## 📖 What is Formbricks?